nickbalan/portfolio-website/README.md

 ## Objective

-To build a simple responsive website using just HTML and CSS that showcases my professional portfolio, which will include the projects I've built throughout my Full-Stack Web Development Program, to my professional network and potential employers.
+Build a portfolio website with HTML, CSS, and JavaScript to showcase my portfolio to my professional network and potential employers.

 ## Context